soft-matter-theory-at-icmab-csic/chitin_builder/README.md

 ** WARNING FOR MAC USERS **

-Some MAC OS users experience an output writting error when the chitin builder tries to save the output data files.
-This is due to a VMD bug in MAC OS and can be solved very easily by simply opening the Tk console before using the chitin builder.
 To open the Tk console, simply go to the VMD menu and select Extensions - Tk Console.
+Some macOS users experience an output writing error when the chitin builder tries to save the output data files.
+This is due to a VMD bug in macOS and can be solved very easily by simply opening the Tk console before using the chitin builder.
 Once the Tk console is open you can select the Chitin builder form the VMD Extensions menu (it is also OK to open first the chitin builder and then the Tk console).

 -------------------------------------------